Cathy Clasper-TorchPhil EdmondsPeter BreenMichael FischmanRon Schmitt

 • Blackstone River Theatre, Cumberland, RI

-• Blackstone River Theatre Celtic Festival, Cumberland, RI
+• Blackstone River Theatre Summer Solstice Festival, Cumberland, RI

 • Bright Night Providence, Providence, RI